A non-local Poisson bracket for Coxeter--Toda lattices: Main results

 \begin{proof} Letting

-The Jacobi property for the bracket \eqref{eq: rat 1}-\eqref{eq: rat 4} follows from verifying it for 8 possible triples of functions $d_i, d_{i+m},d_{i+m+n}$; $d_i,d_{i+m},c_{i+m+n}$, etc. Each case is verified separately depending on whether conditions (A1), (A2), (B1) and (B2) are satisfied.
-Detailed computations can be found in \cite{Eber}.
+The Jacobi property for the bracket \eqref{eq: rat 1}--\eqref{eq: rat 4} follows from verifying it for 8 possible triples of functions $d_i, d_{i+m},d_{i+m+n}$; $d_i,d_{i+m},c_{i+m+n}$; $d_i,c_{i+m},d_{i+m+n}$, etc.\\ Each case is verified separately depending on whether conditions (A1), (A2), (B1) and (B2) are satisfied.
+We will only provide a justification for the equation